ApplicationCraft/applicationcraft.com/source/developers/documentation/scripting-apis/server-side-api/ssj-object/web-service-calls/httprequest2.html.markdown

 **Important:** Note that ssj.httpRequest() runs **synchronously** and so no callback is called, unlike the client side equivalent.
 Code execution will pause until data (or an error) is returned.

+##Wizard
+If you want some help in building your code, take a look at the [Web Service Wizard](/developers/documentation/scripting-apis/client-api/soap-restful-ajax-calls/web-service-wizard).
+Just be careful to remove the callback parameter, which is not required for ssj.httpRequest().

 ## Returns
 Returns false if an error was encountered otherwise data is returned in a format determined by the called method.

 ## Description
 Performs an AJAX call.
 Please refer to [app.httpRequest()](/developers/documentation/scripting-apis/client-api/soap-restful-ajax-calls/httprequest) in the client API for full documentation.
 Note that the callback function described in that documentation is **not** used with ssj.httpRequest().

 If you need to get access to returned Header data and response codes, then please use [ssj.httpRequestAdv()](/developers/documentation/scripting-apis/server-side-api/ssj-object/web-service-calls/httprequestadv)